Latest Update – April 20, 2022

 - Failure to obtain out-of-state travel pre-approval prior to making travel arrangements will result in denial of reimbursement regardless of the funding source.

 University-related INTERNATIONAL Travel

-- Requests for INTERNATIONAL travel can be submitted effective August 1, 2021.
-Requests are subject to general out-of-state travel approval policies and UMBC’s existing International Travel Policy.
+- Requests for INTERNATIONAL travel are subject to general out-of-state travel approval policies and UMBC’s existing International Travel Policy.